-- Cash and bank account balances. - Stocks, bonds, investments. - Equity in a house, above a certain dollar limit. - Luxury items such as fur coats and jewelry. - A second house such as a cabin or time-share, or a second motor vehicle. - Musical instruments (unless you are a professional musician). - Private pension plans.
+- Equity in a house, above a certain dollar limit. - Luxury items such as fur coats and jewelry. - A second house such as a cabin or time-share.

 What Property Will I Get to Keep if I File Chapter 7?

 If you file Chapter 7, you can claim either state exemptions or federal exemptions.
 Exemptions place some property outside the reach of your creditors.
 But exemptions may not be applied to secured property to defeat a security interest.
 For example, a homestead exemption would only apply to the amount of equity you have in the home, not to the amount you still owe on your mortgage.